Jnmendza/quizz-app/README.md

 ## Quiz Instructions ##

 User starts the game with two 50/50 and three hints.
-A 50/50 removes two wrong answers and can be used once on one question. <br />
+A 50/50 removes two wrong answers and can be used once on one question.
 The second lifeline is a hint which removes one wrong answer and can be used multiple times on one question.